HyoungsungKim/Dive-into-Hyperledger/fabric/Key-Concept.md

 We’re now going to use consortium X1 to create a really important part of a Hyperledger Fabric blockchain – **a channel**.

 ### Creating a channel for a consortium

+There can be multiple channels in a network, but for now, we’ll start with one.

+*A channel C1 has been created for R1 and R2 using the consortium definition X1.
+The channel is governed by a channel configuration CC1, completely separate to the network configuration.
+CC1 is managed by R1 and R2 who have equal rights over C1.
+R4 has no rights in CC1 whatsoever.*

+***The channel C1 provides a private communications mechanism for the consortium X1.*** We can see channel C1 has been connected to the ordering service O4 but that nothing else is attached to it.

+R3 and R4 can only interact with C1 if they are added by R1 or R2 to the appropriate policy in the ***channel configuration CC1.*** An example is defining who can add a new organization to the channel.
+Specifically, note that R4 cannot add itself to the channel C1 – it must, and can only, be authorized by R1 or R2.

+***Why are channels so important?
+Channels are useful because they provide a mechanism for private communications and private data between the members of a consortium.*** Channels provide privacy from other channels, and from the network.
+Channels provide an efficient sharing of infrastructure while maintaining data and communications privacy.

+We can also see that once a channel has been created, it is in a very real sense “free from the network”.
+It is only organizations that are explicitly specified in a channel configuration that have any control over it, from this time forward into the future. ***Likewise, any updates to network configuration NC4 from this time onwards will have no direct effect on channel configuration CC1;***

+- for example if consortia definition X1 is changed, it will not affect the members of channel C1.
+Channels are therefore useful because they allow private communications between the organizations constituting the channel.
+- Moreover, the data in a channel is completely isolated from the rest of the network, including other channels.

+As an aside, there is also a special **system channel** defined for use by the ordering service.
+It behaves in exactly the same way as a regular channel, which are sometimes called **application channels** for this reason.

+### Applications and Smart Contract chaincode

+*A smart contract S5 has been installed onto P1.
+Client application A1 in organization R1 can use S5 to access the ledger via peer node P1.
+A1, P1 and O4 are all joined to channel C1, i.e. they can all make use of the communication facilities provided by that channel.*

+It might now appear that A1 can access the ledger L1 directly via P1, but in fact, ***all access is managed via a special program called a smart contract chaincode, S5.*** Think of S5 as defining all the common access patterns to the ledger;

+- S5 provides a well-defined set of ways by which the ledger L1 can be queried or updated.

+ In short, client application A1 has to go through smart contract S5 to get to ledger L1!

+### Installing a smart contract

+***After a smart contract S5 has been developed, an administrator in organization R1 must install it onto peer node P1.*** This is a straightforward operation; after it has occurred, P1 has full knowledge of S5.
+Specifically, P1 can see the **implementation** logic of S5 – the program code that it uses to access the ledger L1.
+We contrast this to the S5 **interface** which merely describes the inputs and outputs of S5, without regard to its implementation.

+### Endorsement policy

+***The most important piece of additional information supplied at instantiation is an endorsement policy.*** It describes which organizations must approve transactions before they will be accepted by other organizations onto their copy of the ledger.
+In our sample network, transactions can be only be accepted onto ledger L1 if R1 or R2 endorse them.